'X-Men: First Class'

 Erik Lehnsherr aka Magneto

 The task of playing 'X-Men' villain Magneto, memorably played by Sir Ian McKellen in the first three films, has fallen to Michael Fassbender.
 The actor had impressed in the harrowing biopic of Irish Republican Army prisoner Bobby Sands in 'Hunger', before showcasing his action chops in flop western 'Jonah Hex'.
 He will be playing a younger version of the Master of Magnetism, born Erik Lehnsherr.
+Since this tour de force (making compelling a two-dimensional, four-color wonder is a tour de force, okay?
+And Fassbender does it even better than McKellen ever could; being free of the costume for three quarters of the movie helped immensely) Michael Fassbender has moved on to portray even more complicated and twisted characters in Prometheus and

 A Dangerous Method - the latter giving him the opportunity to defend the tout role of Carl Jung himself!
 After Magneto, it must have been a crescendo into madness, what else?
 The thespian admitted so himself...